StygianTheBest/StygianCore/Client/Data/README.md

 # Data

-This folder holds client patches for game data files.
-These patches are not required to run the repack, but doing so ensures _as intended_ play.
+This folder holds repack specific client patches.
+All repack patches will include any updates to files located in this folder.

+- ## Patch-5.mpq

+  - Allows access to undeveloped (Emerald Dream) and developer zones (Programmer Isle / Designer Isle)

 - ## Patch-Z.mpq

-  - Required to display icons for custom items and objects in StygianCore
+ - **This file is REQUIRED** to display custom items, icons, and textures included in the StygianCore repack
+ - **This is is updated from time to time.
+Be sure you have the latest version!**